 Since we had the eggs and baskets aspect of Easter pretty well covered, we decided to round out our table with some bouquets of these cool Daisy Pops.

 To decorate our Easter Dessert Table, we used a gingham-print picnic table cloth and some cool pink floral cutout things we found at a local craft store.
 We sprinkled Easter-themed cardboard cutouts on the tabletop and finished everything off with two traditional Easter trees.

 In the end, this was a really fun project that more than satisfied the collective sweet tooth of our guests.
-We learned a lot of things from our Easter Candy Buffet – like how much chocolate our blog team can consume in one sitting (it’s more than you think… ugh…) and how easy it is to set up an awesome candy buffet with a little bit of money and a smidge of creativity.
-Hopefully, you’ll be able to use this dessert table as inspiration to create your own awesome Candy Buffet for Easter.
+We learned a lot of things from our Easter Candy Buffet – like how much chocolate our blog team can consume in one sitting (it’s more than you think… ugh…) and how easy it is to set up an awesome green or purple candy buffet with a little bit of money and a smidge of creativity.
+Hopefully, you’ll be able to use this dessert table as inspiration to create your own awesome candy buffet for Easter.
 We’d love to see what you come up with, so make sure you send us some pictures of your projects!